hardwario/docs/chester/extension-modules/chester-x4.md

 <Image img={require('./pc-chester-x4.png')} />

 ## Module Overview
 CHESTER-X4 implements stepdown DC/DC converter providing power from an external 6-28 VDC line (VIN).
 It allows also the input voltage measaurement.
-This module has also 4 P-MOS switchis allowing to control independent loads from VIN voltage input.
+This module has also 4 P-MOS switchis allowing to supply independent loads from VIN voltage input.

 ## CHESTER Pin Configuration Diagram